Eastern Bloc politics: Socioeconomic reforms

 Stalin felt that socioeconomic transformation was indispensable to establish Soviet control, reflecting the Marxist-Leninist view that material bases—the distribution of the means of production—shaped social and political relations.
 This "sovietization" involved the gradual assimilation of local political, socioeconomic, and cultural patterns into the Soviet model while severing ties with "bourgeois" Western values and traditions.
 Moscow trained cadres were placed into crucial power positions to fulfill orders regarding sociopolitical transformation.
 Elimination of the bourgeoisie's social and financial power by expropriation of landed and industrial property was accorded absolute priority.
 These measures were publicly billed as reforms rather than socioeconomic transformations.
 Throughout the whole of eastern Europe, except for Czechoslovakia, organizations such as trade unions and associations representing various social, professional and other groups, were erected with only one organization for each category, with competition excluded.
 Those organizations were managed by communist cadres, though some diversity was permitted initially.
 Soviet and local concerns formed "joint stock companies" permitting Soviet officials to exercise direct control over important sections of the economy.

+Gunther wrote that a reason why Communism took power in the Eastern Bloc was the lack of experience, except in Czechoslovakia, with Western-style democracy.
+Before World War II the nations had either "colossally inefficient and corrupt" parliaments or were "feudal oligarchies dominated by Fascist reactionaries or royal dictatorships".
+A former serf who now had some land, schools for his children, and promise of roads and electricity "may be pardoned", Gunther wrote, "if he pays more attention to the propaganda of Moscow than of reactionary refugees in New York ...
+The communization of eastern Europe is a penalty the people bear for the grievous sins and avarice of th regimes that went before".

+Large estates had been broken up, but Moscow was planning Soviet-style collectivization.
+Most small businesses were not nationalized but were still a "helpless prisoner", Gunther wrote, via government wage and price controls: "Sooner or later the bourgeoisie will disappear".